RESEARCH STARTER

 Belfast is situated on the eastern edge of Northern Ireland on the southwest bank of the Belfast Lough, an inlet of the Irish Sea that feeds the River Lagan.
 The river flows south from the Belfast Lough, dividing East Belfast and the City Centre.
 Extending from the southwest to the northwest is a range of rolling hills called the Belfast Hills.
 To the north lies the Antrim Plateau.

-Northern Ireland's largest city in terms of size, Belfast has an area of 114.9 square kilometers (44.3 square miles) including inland bodies of water.
+Northern Ireland's largest city in terms of size, Belfast has an area of 114.9 square kilometres (44.3 square miles) including inland bodies of water.
 Belfast is divided into five parliamentary constituencies: the City Centre, North Belfast, South Belfast, East Belfast, and West Belfast.
 It is also divided into four cultural quarters: the Titanic Quarter in industrial East Belfast, where the luxury liner Titanic was built in 1909; the Irish-speaking Gaeltacht Quarter in West Belfast; the Cathedral Quarter by St. Anne's Cathedral to the north of the City Centre; and the Queen's Quarter in South Belfast, where Queen's University is located.

 Greater Belfast is composed of the city proper and several of its surrounding towns, boroughs, and suburbs.
-This region is, in turn, part of the Belfast metropolitan area, a 960-square-kilometer (370.6-square-mile) expanse of even more surrounding boroughs, small towns and suburbs.
+This region is, in turn, part of the Belfast metropolitan area, a 960-square-kilometer (370.6-square-mile) expanse of even more surrounding boroughs, small towns, and suburbs.

 People